Extendy/SmartyURL/docs/developers.md

 ### After installing the files

 Ensure that you've created a MySQL database, then proceed to edit the .env file.
-Update the database configuration and make any necessary changes to tailor the other settings to your specific requirements.
+Update the database configuration and make any necessary changes to tailor the other settings to your specific requirements, including `app.baseUR` and `cookie.domain` and other options.

 Next, execute the 'migrate' command to import the database structure into your created database using: